-&lt;sup>4 Each year, the U.S. Department of Housing and Urban Development (HUD) receives custom tabulations of American Community Survey (ACS) data from the U.S. Census Bureau.
+&lt;sup>1 Each year, the U.S. Department of Housing and Urban Development (HUD) receives custom tabulations of American Community Survey (ACS) data from the U.S. Census Bureau.
 These data, known as the "CHAS" data (Comprehensive Housing Affordability Strategy), demonstrate the extent of housing problems and housing needs, particularly for low income households.
 The CHAS data are used by local governments to plan how to spend HUD funds, and may also be used by HUD to distribute grant funds.
+Jurisdiction includes aggregated data for Tacoma and Lakewood, Washington; figures for jurisdiction as a whole can be found in CHAS Table ID Table 3 and Table 7 in the raw data available upon request with City of Lakewood.